-Amid the overcrowded state of Tokyo's

-transportation network, the conviction

-that a subway was essential for the city's

-development led to the opening of the

-first subway in the East, a 2.2-kilometer

-line between Asakusa and Ueno.
+Amid the overcrowded state of Tokyo's transportation network, the conviction that a subway was essential for the city's development led to the opening of the first subway in the East, a 2.2-kilometer line between Asakusa and Ueno.

+FY1927 2.
+14 million passengers Subway opened on December 30th enhance the subway network.
-FY1941 $110{ m million\ passengers}$ Teito Rapid Transit Authority established 1970s to 1980s

-Yurakucho and Hanzomon Lines opened
+FY1941 $110{ m million\ passengers}$ Teito Rapid Transit Authority established and Chiyoda Lines opened opening in 1954, Japan saw the rise of new home electric appliances such as televisions.